 3.1 Using SLOPE, INTERCEPT, and STYEX Functions

-You can simply use the SLOPE & INTERCEPT functions to find slope and intercept value by using a set of X Values and Y Values as shown in the image below.
 The STYEX function gives us the standard error of Y Values for given X Values.
-We can use it to make predictions about the Y Value from an X Value.
-Now, let’s use the procedure discussed in the following section.
+We can use it to predict the Y Value from an X Value.

-Here, we use the formula given below in cell C21.
+- Enter the formula given below in cell C21:

 =STEYX(C5:C17,B5:B17)